-Jussi Parkkila is in his third season as Colorado's goaltending coach after being named to his position on July 7, 2017.
+Jussi Parkkila begins his fourth season as Colorado's goaltending coach after being named to his position on July 7, 2017.

 After three years with the Ilves U-20 team in Finland, Parkkila began his pro coaching career with Yaroslavl Lokomotiv in 2007-08.
 The Tampere, Finland, native then moved on to coach with Tappara in Finland's top league for two seasons (2008-10).